Daste745/.dotfiles/README.md

 ## Adding New Files

-1. Copy the file with its full directory into `~/.dotfiles`
+1. Copy the file with its full directory structure into `~/.dotfiles`
 2. Run `make adopt` - this should symlink the file to the correct location
 3. Add the file to git